newtfire/textAnalysis-Hub/Installations/ixml-xproc-InstallNotes-Mac.md

 ## CoffeePot

 CoffeePot is a command-line ixml processor.
+It's good for simple grammars and small input files.

 ### Installing CoffeePot